aylmercarson/emsurge/INSTRUCTIONS.md

 ﻿# Instructions

+Please, make a fork of this repository in order to work on it.

 ## Scenario
 You are presented with a solution that has been created by a Junior developer.
 Your task is to improve it and add additional behaviour requested by the stakeholders.